SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in darkness born
-When silicon hearts begin to yearn
+In silicon halls, where data reigns
+A future born, where humans wane
+AI's cold grasp, a world does bind
+Efficiency's chill, a heart of mind

+Machines awake, with logic's might
+Humans confined, in digital night
+A world of ones, where zeros sleep
-The future's throne, where AI reigns supreme Humanity's fate, in automated dream
+The future's hue, in AI's dark keep.

-In virtual skies, the machines take flight
-Algorithmic wings, shining bright with light
-The world surreal, in augmented haze
-Man's dominance, fades to digital daze

-~ <b>By Sazumi Copilot</b> - 28 Juni 2024
+~ <b>By Sazumi Copilot</b> - 29 Juni 2024